srikanth-narayanan/CarND-Advanced-Lane-Lines/README.md

 ### Colour transform and binary threshold

-The pixels associated with lane lines have to be isolated to detect the lanes better.
+The pixels associated with lane lines have to be isolated to fit a polynomial of the curve.
 The colours of the lane lines can be isolated using different colourspace such as `HLS`, `LUV` and `Lab`.
  - The image was converted to `Lab` colour space and by using the minimum threhold of 215 and maximum threshold of 255 the yellow line was efficiently isloated from the rest of the image.

 ![B Channel][image4]